The Gift of Adversity

 My first few paychecks afforded me a 1971 Chevrolet Impala for $700 to get me around (thanks, Dad . . . but, I really wanted the red Ford Mustang!).
 Mercifully, my mom traded me her 1973 Chevy Vega for the Impala (thanks, Mom).

-When I was 17, my parents made the difficult decision to move again from Arkansas to Texas in hopes they’d find more stability.
+When I was 17, my parents made the difficult decision to move again from Arkansas to Texas in hopes they’d find better work and stability.

 I wanted to finish out my high school year in Arkansas, so I moved in with a nice family from church when my family left for Texas.
 But, after a month, I missed my family so much that I chose to join them, enrolling in a new high school.